sfavors3/Project1/codebook.md

 ####return()
 ####aggregate()

 Afterwards, extracted the the mean and standard deviation columns from the dataset.
 Used the aggregate variable to group the data.
-Once it was grouped, added meaning column names to the dataset and created a text file from the dataset.
+Once it was grouped, added meaningful column names to the dataset and created a text file from the dataset.
 The final dataset consist of the following columns:

 subject:int
 activity:factor